zhangyubrain/DGCN-DynamicGCN/README.md

 # DGCN

-This is the code of the paper __'A dynamic graph convolutional neural network framework reveals new insights into connectome dysfunctions in ADHD'__ https://www.sciencedirect.com/science/article/pii/S1053811921010466
+This is the code of the paper __'A dynamic graph convolutional neural network framework reveals new insights into connectome dysfunctions in ADHD'__Kanhao Zhao, Boris Duka, Hua Xie, Desmond J Oathes, Vince Calhoun, Yu Zhang https://www.sciencedirect.com/science/article/pii/S1053811921010466

 Feel free to use and cite, if it is helpful